Contact Information

 Biography

 I earned my bachelor's degree in June 2021 from the University of California, Los Angeles (UCLA) in Atmospheric, Oceanic and Environmental Sciences.
 While there, I was an undergraduate student researcher in the Saide group working on improving quantification of burned area from satellite active fire detections.
-Additionally, I was a Naval Research Enterprise Internship Program (NREIP) intern at the US Naval Research Laboratory in Monterey, CA working on pyroconvective (wildfire-induced convection) processes.
+That work was recently published in the International Journal of Wildland Fire.
+Additionally, I was a Naval Research Enterprise Internship Program (NREIP) intern at the US Naval Research Laboratory in Monterey, CA researching stratospheric aerosol loading by pyrocumulonimbus/pyroCb (wildfire-driven thunderstorms) during the summers of 2019, 2020 and 2021 with Dr. David Peterson.
 During the summer of 2019, I was also a member of the forecasting team on the Fire Influence on Regional to Global Environments and Air Quality (FIREX-AQ) field campaign.
+My role was to produce outlooks for the potential for pyroconvection at fires of interest and also lead the development of forecasts for the NOAA Twin Otter and ground-based platforms during the latter portion of FIREX-AQ.

 Research Interests